Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

 * **4-5:** Surface details. **No** consequences, **and** you get a hint about where to look next.
 * **6:** **More truth**, with illuminating context.
 * **Crit:** Pierce the Mist.
 You succeed as above, but also get an extra glimpse of the past or a possible future.
 The GM can describe this extra knowledge as a psychedelic vision from beyond, or whatever seems fun and flavorful in the moment.

-_(Author's note: The traditional 3 positions of Forged in the Dark (Controlled, Risky, and Desperate) are ***not** a formal part of these rules.
-They appear here only as naming conventions to help orient readers, so the terms have no mechanical weight beyond that.)_

 ## Interviewing Witnesses and Suspects